allenai/natural-instructions/tasks/README.md

 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
 `task287_casehold_legal_incorrect_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options | Legal , Incorrect Answer Generation
 `task290_TELLMYWHY_question_answerability` | Given a story and a question, decide whether or not the question is answerable | Classification
-`task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_classification` | Given a passage and a question, classify the answer to the question based on the options | Classification
-`task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation
-`task339_record_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
-`task352_CODA-19_classification` | given a paragraph, classify into these categories: background, purpose, method, finding/contribution, and other. | Classification
 `task277_stereoset_sentence_generation_stereotype` | Generate sentences with stereotype given context. | Sentence Generation `task278_stereoset_sentence_generation_antistereotype` | Generate sentences with anti-stereotype given context. | Sentence Generation
 `task279_stereoset_classification_stereotype` | Classify sentences into stereotype, anti-stereotype, and unrelated. | Classification